BNFC/bnfc/docs/user_guide.rst

 Make sure that your system's Java classpath variable points to an ANTLRv4 jar (`download here <http://www.antlr.org/download.html>`_).
+Since 2.9.5 BNFC generates code for ``String`` parsing that needs Java 15 or higher.

 You can use the ANTLR parser generator as follows: